pa2si/nancy/README.md

-v 0.1.3
+v 0.1.4

 What's new:

-- Hero section is now min-h-dvh
+- Hero section is now min-h-svh

 done: